 David Gordon is an Assistant Professor in the Department of Politics at the University of California Santa Cruz.
-He holds a PhD from the University of Toronto (2015) and was previously a SSHRC Postdoctoral Fellow in the School of Political Studies at the University of Ottawa.
+He is affiliated with the Institute for Social Transformation (UCSC), the Environmental Governance Lab at the University of Toronto, and the Earth System Governance Project.
 His research interests include the role of sub-national actors and especially cities in global governance, global environmental politics, transnational governance networks, and climate governance.
-His research looks at the politics and power dynamics taking place in transnational city-networks that work to coordinate city actions and produce meaningful global effects, and the interplay between the global engagement of cities and the particulars of local governance.
+His work has been published in Global Environmental Politics, Environmental Politics, Nature Climate Change, Environment and Planning C, WIREs Climate Change, Current Opinion in Environmental Sustainability, and the Canadian Foreign Policy Journal.

-- Gordon, David.
-2016.
-The Politics of Accountability in Networked Urban Climate Governance.
-Global Environmental Politics 16(2): 82-100 Gordon, David.
-2016.
+- Gordon, D. May 2016.
 Lament for a Network?
 Cities and Networked Climate Governance in Canada.
 Environment and Planning C: Government and Policy 34(3): 529-545

-- Gordon, David.
-2013.
+- Gordon, D. 2013.
 Between Local Innovation and Global Impact: Cities, Networks and the Governance of Climate Change.
-Canadian Foreign Policy Journal, 19(3): 288-307 (Awarded the Maureen Appel Molot Prize for best article published in CFPJ for 2013)
+Canadian Foreign Policy Journal, 19(3): 288-307 (Selected as the best article published in CFPJ for 2013)